Yellow-bellied slider

-The yellow-bellied slider (Trachemys scripta scripta) is a land and water turtle belonging to the family Emydidae.
-This subspecies of pond slider is native to the southeastern United States, specifically from Florida to southeastern Virginia, and is the most common turtle species in its range.
+The yellow-bellied slider (Trachemys scripta scripta) is a subspecies of the pond slider (Trachemys scripta), a semiaquatic turtle belonging to the family Emydidae.
+It is native to the southeastern United States, specifically from Florida to southeastern Virginia, and is the most common turtle species in its range.
 It is found in a wide variety of habitats, including slow-moving rivers, floodplain swamps, marshes, seasonal wetlands, and permanent ponds.
 Yellow-bellied sliders are popular as pets.
+They are a model organism for population studies due to their high population densities.